Columbia Journal of Gender and Law | Volume 41 Symposium

 The Symposium will feature a keynote address by the Honorable Rep. Grace Meng, a champion for menstrual equity representing New York's 6th congressional district.
 Over the course of the two day virtual conference, panelists from a variety of academic and advocacy backgrounds will discuss themes ranging from cultural constructions of menstruation to courts and constitutionality, employment and capitalism to dignity for marginalized communities, and public policy and perspectives on change.
 The Journal is especially proud to highlight a work by more than forty authors, representing a diverse range of perspectives, both in print and online.

-We invite you to learn more about the Symposium panelists below, and encourage you to sign up here
+We invite you to learn more about the Symposium panelists below, and join us here

 Are You There Law?
 It's Me, Menstruation